This blog was updated and extended on 19.09.2022.

 Besides explaining complex subjects, you can also use the approach to introduce not-so-obvious ideas.
 The volume is usually between 2000 to 5000 words, and it’s prepared for prospects who want to spend their time and efforts reading.

 Generally, marketers have three crucial reasons why they publish whitepapers: to nurture prospects, generate leads, or help close sales.
-Other companies use whitepapers to attract their audience and prospects attention, redefine their space in the market, or for staking out their position as a reliable industry leader.
+Other companies use whitepapers to attract their audience and prospects attention, redefine their space in the market, or for staking out their position as a reliable industry leaders.

 Strategically, whitepapers fit into the continuously growing trend of content marketing.
 The model acknowledges that sceptical consumers are craving for a service provider that doesn’t just peddle their products, but one that can also be their trusted advisor.
 Well written whitepapers can do a remarkable job.